Overview

 Let us ask the crucial question here—how effective is it?

-Very successful, if you were to look at the statistics of various studies.
-A success rate of 70 to 90% has been reported with autologous transplants.
+If you look at the statistics of various studies, autologous transplants have been very successful.
+A success rate of 70 to 90% has been reported.

-Analogous transplants are not far behind, with a success rate of 65 to 80%.
+Analogous transplants are not far behind, with a 65 to 80% success rate.

 One study showed an early relapse in 16% of patients.
-In such cases, stem cell treatment for multiple myeloma can be repeated as well.
+In such cases, stem cell treatment for multiple myeloma can also be repeated.

 It should be noted that multiple myeloma is a cancer with a high rate of relapse in general.
-Initial studies show that stem cell transplants significantly lengthen the period of remission, when compared to conventional chemotherapy.
+Initial studies show that stem cell transplants significantly lengthen the period of remission compared to conventional chemotherapy.

 Multiple Myeloma Stem Cell Transplant Stories